baselime/docs/sending-data/s3-rehydration.md

 order: -1
 ---

-# Rehydrating logs from Amazon S3
+# Rehydrating telemetry data from Amazon S3

-This page describes how you can rehydrate your logs from Amazon S3 into Baselime.
+This page describes how you can rehydrate your telemetry data from Amazon S3 into Baselime.

 ## How it works
 When your data is streamed to Baselime, through different sources described in the [Sending Data to Baselime](./overview.md) section,